In order to gain a basic understanding of the deadly but preventable truck underride problem, a compilation of helpful resources is provided below.

 We witnessed some crash tests on March 12, 2016, in North Carolina: Witnessed safety defect in action at underride crash tests; this is what snuffed out my daughters’ lives.

-We are looking forward to the upcoming Underride Roundtable at the IIHS Vehicle Research Center in Ruckersville, Virginia: Underride Roundtable Registration Now Open: May 5, 2016 at IIHS Vehicle Research Center
+Past news: We looked forward to the first Underride Roundtable at the IIHS Vehicle Research Center in Ruckersville, Virginia: Underride Roundtable Registration Now Open: May 5, 2016 at IIHS Vehicle Research Center

 Media information about underride guards:

 10/iihs-reports-on-new-crash- testing-for-improved- underride-guards/

 - IIHS Reports on New Crash Testing for Improved Underride Guards

 Federal Rulemaking Status on Rear Underride for Single Unit Trucks at DOT (NHTSA): http://www.reginfo.gov/public/do/eAgendaViewRule?pubId=201504&RIN=2127-AL57 & http://www.reginfo.gov/public/do/eoDetails?rrid=125236

 Public Comments on Rear Underride Protection for Single Unit Trucks (ANPRM): http://www.regulations.gov/#!docketDetail;dct=FR+PR+N+O+SR;rpp=10;po=0;D=NHTSA-2015-0070

 Rulemaking Status on Rear Underride for Trailers: http://www.regulations.gov/#!docketDetail;D=NHTSA-2015-0118